MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/includes/tech-path-overview.md

 Build a cross-platform, full-featured mixed reality app with Unreal.
 See the [Unreal development overview](../unreal/unreal-development-overview.md) to get started with Unreal development for HoloLens.

-## What does Unreal offer?

-Unreal Engine 4 is a powerful, open source creation engine with full support for mixed reality in both C++ and Blueprints.
-As of Unreal Engine 4.25, HoloLens support is full-featured and production-ready.

 ## Available hardware platforms

 You have several hardware, emulator, and streaming options when building Mixed Reality apps with Unreal Engine.
 While our developer documentation focuses on HoloLens devices, you can package your Unreal projects as x64 desktop apps and run them on immersive headsets just fine.